LounesMD/DAv/README.md

 ```bash
 python3 Mains/Examples/DAV/DQN_DAv.py
 ```
 This example uses a representation of the environment where the attackers, defenders, and walls are seen through a matrix.
 This matrix is full of zeros, except for the desired position.
+The code for this state reprensentation can be found in the file `./Codes/Mains/Examples/DAv/utils.py`.
 An illustration can be seen below.
 <p align="center">
   <img src="./Images/Environment/Observation_NN.svg" width="500" height="400" title="DQN input illustration">
 </p>